trivalchang/jira_dispatch/README.md

 train_model.py starts with reading the output file of extract_issue.py and split the issues into training data and test data.
 Then, keras Tokenizer is used to gernerate the feature vectors in tf-idf mode and normalize these feature vectors by MinMaxScaler.

 After the above process, I use keras Sequential model to train and predict. <br />
-With 500 issues with 10 assigness, the model can achieves 65% accuracy.
+With a 500 issues, 10 assignees of training data, the model can achieves 65% accuracy on test data.
 After analyzing the output, I think the accuracy could be further improved if the better descriotion of the issues are given.